 WorldAccent believes in helping you through the translation and multilingual typesetting process.
 As with any specialism, some jargon is widely used.
 Below is our guide to help you with some common terms and abbreviations.

 We offer a full range of translation typesetting services to companies and organisations.
-If you would like to discuss your project further, please contact us using the buttons to the right.
+If you would like to discuss your project further, please contact us using the buttons below.

 In typography, the part of a lower-case character that extends above the x-height of the typeface.